-Now posted: the first 6 pages — and very last page (currently unnumbered as 30-something) — of a chapter during the beginning of the (a) pandemic.
-Its main focus is on Aspie Mouse’s interaction with a variety of zoo animals.
-An outline for the rest of this chapter follows the first 6 pages.
-Planned as the last chapter of the Graphic Novel, it ends with revelations that tie up some loose ends from prior chapters and open up new possibilities.
-These new possibilities will be explored in a sequel to these first 10 chapters, The Further Adventures of Aspie Mouse.
-The sequel will start during the pandemic, and hopefully transition to after (!) as is appropriate to its story “arc.”
-In the blog, the new chapters will start as “J” (or a possible “Pre-J” and continue from there.
-Meanwhile, the first 10 chapters of this blog will remain complete on the blog until they’re published in print; even then, the first page or pages will remain on the blog.
+Posted as of 5/2/2021: the first 10 pages — and very last page (currently unnumbered) — of this volume’s last chapter.
+Set during the early months of the Covid-19 coronavirus pandemic, Ch.
+I’s main focus is on Aspie Mouse’s interaction with a variety of zoo animals and his sister E-flat.
+An outline for the rest of this chapter follows the first 10 pages.
+At the end of this last chapter of this graphic novel (that last page), E-flat’s “oh by the way” revelations both tie up some loose ends from prior chapters, and open up new possibilities — which will be explored in a sequel, The Further Adventures of Aspie Mouse.
+The new chapters will start as “J” (maybe with a “Pre-J”) and then go K, L, M, etc. Meanwhile, the first 10 chapters of this blog will remain complete on the blog until they’re published in print and e-book.
+Even afterwards, the first page or pages of these first volume chapters will remain on the blog.

-Note: Aspie Mouse’s sister E-flat, who is a major character in this chapter, is introduced briefly in Ch.
-B; then brought back in Ch.
-G as the last of the “visitors” (not yet posted beyond its first page as of 10/2020) and makes a cameo in the now-completed Ch.
-H, prior to her central role in this chapter.
+Note: Aspie Mouse’s sister E-flat — the other major character besides Aspie Mouse in this chapter — is introduced briefly in Ch.
+B; she’s then the last of the “visitors” in Ch.
+G; and makes a cameo in Ch.
+H in preparation for her key role in this chapter.

-Synopsis of plan for rest of this chapter: Aspie Mouse gets his mask swiped and played with (then HE gets played with!) on Monkey Island.
-He tries each of the four “feline” buildings, first finding large cats (leopards, tigers and lions); then bobcats, then foxes, and finally smaller house-cat-like cats; he has his mask ripped off his face and is mask-less thereafter.
-He tries to find his sister, but gets lost & encounters: snakes (where he “rescues” other mice from being used as snake food from two zookeepers); camels, giraffes, elephants; birds of prey & coyotes/ wolves.
-He finally finds E-flat (his sister), and together they finish their visit with other land rodents that they can talk with (as he did with bats) — even helping Guinea pigs get coveted treats that grow naturally out of reach (dandelion greens & clover).
-Just as AM & his sister are about to split to go to their respective houses, E-flat mentions rumors that AM’s former family is looking for him — along with other news — which leaves him confused.
-Besides making readers look forward to reading the sequel, this ending of the graphic novel helps wrap up unresolved threads from earlier chapters.
+Synopsis of plan for rest of this chapter: After losing his mask while visiting the “big cats,” AM tries each of the other three “cat” buildings (medium-large, like cougars; medium-small like bobcats, and finally smaller house-cat-like cats.
+Having had enough after trying to play with these zoo cats, he is intrigued by the “Birds of Prey” exhibit until he realizes his mouse brethren inside are being eaten.
+He then tries to find his sister, but unsure of where she is, gets a series of “rides” from a giraffe, a camel, and an elephant to the house of snakes — where he “rescues” other mice from becoming snake food from two zookeepers.
+After finding out that large dogs like coyotes, wolves & foxes aren’t interested in playing “fetch,” AM finally finds his sister E-flat, and together they finish their visit with other land rodents that they can talk with — helping Guinea pigs get coveted dandelion greens that grow naturally out of reach.
+Just as AM & his sister are about to split to go to their respective homes, E-flat casually mentions hearing that AM’s former family is looking for him.
+That — along with other news she reveals — leaves him confused & conflicted.
+Besides making readers look forward to reading this volume’s sequel, this ending helps settle a couple of unresolved threads from previous chapters.

 Chapter I Notes: